Warwick RI Divorce Lawyer

 Divorce can be ugly.
 If it is, I’m on your side.
 And if there’s a peaceful path, I’ll find it for you.
 35 yrs of divorce experience, working for you

 Below is the basic information you need to know.
-But there’s no substitute for talking to an attorney in person.
+But there’s no substitute for talking to an experienced divorce attorney.
 When you’re ready, we’re ready.

 You Need an Experienced Divorce Lawyer

 You need a divorce lawyer with experience and compassion.
 Attorney Carl P. DeLuca has been practicing in the Rhode Island family law courts for over 35 years.
 He knows that going through a divorce or separation can be a traumatic experience, even when husband and wife both agree it is for the best.
 The choice to seek marital dissolution is a profound one with profound implications, especially when children are involved.

 We represent clients in both contested and uncontested divorces.
 At our law firm, our goal is to help you make the decisions that protect your legal rights and that are in the best interests of your family.
 Issues such as child custody, placement and visitation as well as child support are complex and sensitive.
 Whether you need a traditional custody and visitation arrangement where one parent has placement and the other gets visitation, or a more modern split-placement arrangement depends on the needs of you and your child or children.
 The child support guidelines are only a starting point in determining the appropriate child support and divorces get very complicated when issues such as alimony or spousal support come into play.

 We help you make important decisions such as whether your case needs to go to trial or would benefit from mediation which could result in a settlement.
 An experienced divorce lawyer can’t make the experience pleasant, but he or she can make the process less disruptive and destructive to your life and the lives of your children.